KnurpsBram/pytorch_dataparallel_sandbox/README.md

 How does nn.DistributedDataParallell work?
 How should I change my learning rate to account for it?
 This repo may help you try some stuff out.

 ### Some Experiments
-The following experiment was run on an 8-gpu machine.
+The following experiments were run on an 8-gpu machine.